anhinga/2021-notes/mind-games/post-2-measuring-conscious-state.md

 It is likely that this protocol would need to be repeated for every person wishing to play the Mind Game, although it is possible that some common features would also be discovered.

+### May 12, 2019 comment

+7 years later: it is very obvious that this was written before the start of deep learning revolution (Dec.
+2012).

+In particular, consider all the emphasis on feature extraction, whereas today it is customary to let a deep neural net to figure out the right features on its own...